DeBankDeFi/cometbft/docs/architecture/tendermint-core/adr-009-ABCI-design.md

 The address for ED25519 pubkey is the RIPEMD160 of the Amino encoded pubkey.
-This introduces an Amino dependency in the address generation, a functionality that is widely required and should be easy to compute as possible.
+This introduces an Amino dependency in the address generation, a functionality that is widely required and should be as easy to compute as possible.

 ### Validators